 If ownership of the lease asset transfers to the Group at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the asset.

 The right-of-use assets are also subject to impairment.
-Refer to the accounting policies in section 3.1.
+Refer to the accounting policies in section 3.14 ii) Lease liabilities

 3.7 Leases - continued